Del Potro sinks Nadal to set up final with Djokovic

 Nadal thought he had broken for the first time to level at 2-2 in the second but Hawkeye disagreed and from then on the world's best player was chasing shadows as Del Potro produced one of the best performances of his career.

-The Spaniard fired a service return long on match point to hand a jubilant Del Potro his first win over Nadal since 2009.
+The Spaniard fired a service return long on match point to leave a jubilant Del Potro leaping high into the air in celebration.

 The result condemned French and U.S. Open champion Nadal to his earliest defeat since a shock first-round exit from Wimbledon in June, the only other time this year he failed to reach the final of an event he had featured in.